 $74,036,715

-"Eternal Sunshine of the Spotless Mind" tells the story of Joel (Jim Carrey) and Clementine (Kate Winslet), two lovers who drift apart after a series of misunderstandings.
+"Eternal Sunshine of the Spotless Mind" follows the emotionally charged journey of Joel (Jim Carrey) and Clementine (Kate Winslet), two former lovers grappling with the pain of a painful breakup and unresolved misunderstandings.

 ComedyDrama